 Meanwhile, a lighter bowling ball has a lower mass, which means it has comparatively less kinetic energy.
 When tossed, the lighter ball also faces air and rolling resistance, but due to less kinetic energy, it won’t be able to overcome them for long.
 Hence, the ball loses a significant amount of energy when hitting the pins, resulting in a smaller impact.
 Although lighter bowling balls are easier to toss, most people prefer heavier ones for more pin action.

 Bowling balls are available in a variety of weights.
 While some of them are as heavy as 16 pounds, others are as light as 6 pounds.
 Foreseeing the needs of young bowlers, various ball manufacturers have now launched lighter bowling balls that are specially designed for kids.
 Such balls are easier to throw and put little strain on the body of young bowlers.

-Although the aim here is to ensure comfort rather than pin action, these lightweight balls are extremely user-friendly.
+Lightweight balls are extremely user-friendly.
 Kids who want to bowl can choose these lighter balls without experiencing body aches.
 A common rule of thumb is that the age of a kid should reflect the weight of the bowling ball.
 So, if your 6-year-old wants to bowl, a six-pound ball would be best for them.
 Similarly, for a 10-year-old, a ten-pound ball would be fine.

 As a bowling enthusiast, you should know the benefits of bowling with both a heavy ball and a lighter one.
 The weight of the bowling ball is one of the key factors that determine your bowling experience.
 A lighter ball weight might be more comfortable to use but carries less energy.
 Whereas, a heavier bowling ball requires more effort but has a larger impact, thus increasing your striking ability.
 So make sure you choose wisely.